- Copywriting Services

 What if I’m new to the business and have only completed a few projects?

 Well, we all have to start somewhere.
 Look for opportunities to do more sample-worthy work.
 Think of friends, relatives or coworkers who may have a business and could use some copywriting work.
 Offer your services for free or at a discount so you can get published samples.
 I know no one likes to work for free but think of it as an investment of time to begin building your business.

 Okay, I get it.
 Any other tips for building a portfolio?

 Yes.
 Here’s a lesson I learned the hard way.
 As I’m sure you know, the business world is constantly changing.
 Companies here today may or may not be here tomorrow.

 So, if your portfolio includes websites you’ve written, be sure to grab a few screenshots to post in your portfolio.
 Don’t just give the link to the site.
 I made that mistake many times only to find out after a year or two that in some cases the company had gone out of business and therefore the website was taken down.

 In others the company had been bought out by a larger organization and again the website I’d written was taken down.
 And finally in some situations the client ended up redoing the website to either make it more current or focus on a different aspect of their business.
 In those cases, the site remained but my copy was no longer being used.

-Again, grab screenshots so that down the road you can still keep those samples in your portfolio even if they’re no longer being used by the client.
+Again, you can avoid those issues by grabbing screenshots so that down the road you can keep those samples in your portfolio even if they’re no longer being used by the client.